-Ransomware has taken quite a swing in 2020.
-It has grown at an alarming rate, becoming a threat affecting thousands of businesses and organizations worldwide.
+Ransomware has taken quite a swing in recent years.
+It has grown at an alarming rate to become a threat to thousands of businesses and organizations worldwide.
 In this article, we will lay out some ransomware statistics so that you know exactly what you’re up against when making a ransomware protection plan for your business.

 Ransomware attacks can be scary, especially for small businesses that can’t afford to pay a ransom for their data.
 That’s why it’s important to stay informed about what ransomware is, how it works and the types of ransomware there are.

 What Is Ransomware?

 Ransomware is a type of malware that can either encrypt all of your data or lock you out of your computer.
 Once the ransomware has infected your computer, it will ask you to pay a ransom — usually in cryptocurrency — in exchange for decrypting your data or unlocking your computer.
 You can find out more of a ransomware definition by reading our article on what ransomware is.

 Types of Ransomware Attacks

 There is more than one type of ransomware, and with new ransomware threats constantly appearing it can be hard to keep track of them all.
 According to recent ransomware statistics from cybersecurity firm Coveware,10 these are the most widely reported ransomware families in quarter one of 2021.